 Facebook: What a cliche millennial thing to be grateful for, right?
 Let me explain.
 Facebook has not only allowed me to keep in touch with friends and family that I moved far away from, it helps me stay up to date with current events, have intellectual discussions, and broaden my worldview, it has been a key networking tool as I become a small business owner in a new place, and it has provided me with a support group as I continue my journey into adulthood.
 Facebook has gotten me gigs and jobs, it has helped my business grow and it has helped me grow with it.

-My Boyfriend: Mike and I have been together for 4 years, but this past year has been a true test.
+My Girlfriend: Morgan and I have been together for 4 years, but this past year has been a true test.
 It’s the first year we’ve officially lived together, had to figure out finances together, been away from our friends and family together, and the first year of my business.
-He has been incredibly supportive of it all.
+She has been incredibly supportive of it all.
 And despite my lack of kitchen cleaning, living together has been pretty amazing.

 My Family: It’s not easy to find a family that will be supportive of two freelance artists from across the country, but my brother and I just ended up with one.
 Our parents, and the rest of our family, have always encouraged us to pursue our dreams, rather than a paycheck.
 But they also taught us how to be smart about it, so that we wouldn’t have to live in their basement.
 (Not that there’s anything wrong with that!
 If I lived in Chicago, that’s probably where I’d be.)